LegendaryKim/CarND-Behavioral-Cloning-P3/README.md

 #### Appropriate training data

 Training data provided by Udacity was chosen to keep the vehicle driving on the road as three images: center, left and right cameras.
-The left and right images are utilized with correction angles $\pm 0.25^{\circ}$.
+The left and right images are utilized with correction angles ±25°.
 Also, to control the biased steering_correction, I dropped out 50% of small steering angle data.
 All data was flipped to make the model follow clickwise curves properly (the training data is mainly counter-clickwise curved)

 For details about how I created the training data, see the next section.